 Customer loyalty programs are proven to increase retention, purchase frequency, lifetime value, and referrals.
 According to a recent study by Bain & Company, 60% to 80% of satisfied customers do not return to the company that initially satisfied their shopping needs.
 With so many different choices, reconnecting with users via rewards programs motivates them to create accounts, return to your ecommerce store, and ultimately drive more revenue for your business.
 Our partners at Shopify have put together a comprehensive list of rewards strategies to help you get started on a model that works for you.

 The customer rewards and loyalty program TWG recommends most often to clients is Smile.io.
 Smile.io offers points, referrals, and VIP programs.
-If you are on Shopify, try out their free plan for up to 500 program members.

 Beyond showing recommended products on your individual product detail pages (which should be standard on your site), you should also be cross-selling and upselling on the cart page.
 By highlighting related items, you are more likely to increase cart size, but you will need to think carefully about placement and content.